PierreMandret/nagios-plugins/README.md

 nagios-plugins
 ==============

-General repo for Nagios plugins.
+Just a general repository for putting Nagios plugins, that I have modified to or created.
+Copyrights are to their respective owners.